 Call the Building Inspector BEFORE you start your project to determine if permits are required.
 A building Permit is the only way the Building Inspector knows that inspections will be required for a home improvement project.
 Permit fees double if you or your contractor starts without a permit.

-All permits are good for a period of two years.
+All permits are good for a period of one year.
 If projects are not started within 6 months, they are considered void.
-If your project takes longer than 2 years it could be extended for an additional year for a small fee.
+If your project takes longer than a year it could be extended for an additional year for a small fee.
 Commercial permits would require an extension from the state for approved plans.

 Inspections help ensure that the work has been completed in conformance with the safety and building codes, and the work or installation meets the minimum requirements of the Uniform Dwelling code.
 It doesn’t hurt to have a second pair of eyes inspect the work to help protect you, your family, and your property investment.

 Building Permit fees vary based upon the complexity of the project and the number of inspections required.
-See the Building Permit Fees Schedule on the Building Department Web Page.
-Your fee, though, will be determined by the Building Department.
+Your fee will be determined by the Building Department.

 If you start working without a Building Permit, fees double.